Visiting Berrington with your dog

 Where can my dog go?

-Your dogs are welcome in all areas of the parkland, courtyard and the gardens.
-We simply ask that dogs are kept on leads for the convenience of other visitors and grazing animals.
+Dogs are welcome in all areas of the parkland, courtyard and the gardens.
+We simply ask that dogs are kept on leads for the consideration of other visitors and livestock.

 Where can't my dog go?

-The only areas of the site that dogs cannot go is the mansion and main tea-room (which is currently closed).
-Our smaller outlet, the Stables cafe, is open daily and welcomes dogs.
+The only areas of the site that dogs cannot go are the mansion and main tea-room.

 Facilities available for my dog